kube-tarian/kad/README.md

 # Kad
 Universal **Integrator** - Framework to easily integrate with other tools/platforms to use their APIs, gRPC, DB, Workflows, etc. and also to develop workflows around them.
 This framework development is based on Temporal and NATS.
-> name - Kad is Haitian Creole word, translates to framework.
+> name -Kad is Haitian Creole word, translates to framework.